Botanical Ingredient

 Why We Use It

 Sage is the herb that most clearly bridges the gap between kitchen and apothecary.
-The same rosmarinic acid that makes it a powerful anti-inflammatory makes it an exceptional culinary herb, and the astringent quality that tones skin is the same one that cuts through rich food.
-I grow it because a medicinal garden without sage would be like a library without a dictionary — it is foundational.
-The antimicrobial and antioxidant profile is robust, the plant is reliable, and the history behind it is deeper than almost any other herb we grow.
+The same rosmarinic acid that makes it a valued skin-conditioning botanical makes it an exceptional culinary herb, and the astringent quality that tones skin is the same one that cuts through rich food.
+I grow it because a botanical garden without sage would be like a library without a dictionary — it is foundational.
+The antioxidant richness is robust, the plant is reliable, and the history behind it is deeper than almost any other herb we grow.